 Overall stock trends for recruits can be observed using the recruit abundance index calculated using the geometric mean (solid line; Figure 13).
 The recruit index (geometric mean) peaked in 2014 with subsequent year on year reductions until 2018.
-However, the three most recent years of data (2019, 2021 and 2022) all show increases in the abundance of recruits for the first time since 2014 (solid line; Figure 13).
+However, from 2019 to 2022 there were annual increases in the abundance of recruits for the first time since 2014 followed by a slight decline in 2023 (solid line; Figure 13).
+However, recruit abundance in 2023 is above the long-term mean for this stock and is the 7th highest value recorded in the 22 year time series.